Year 11 Applied Computing Units 1 and 2

 Activities you will engage in include:

-- creating data visualisations
+- Creating data visualisations

-- simple PHP programming
+- Python programming

 What skills do you need?